RankSys/RankSys/README.md

 The common infrastructure for metrics is defined in the RankSys-metrics module.
 It consists of two different interfaces for metrics and some common components for defining rank and relevance-awareness in metrics.

-We identify two types of metrics that evaluate the output of recommendation algorithms: user-side metrics that evaluate the ability of a particular recommendation to satisfy the needs of the user that receives it, and business or system-side metrics that evaluate the overall effectiveness of a set of recommendations issued to a community of users.
+We distinguish two types of metrics that evaluate the output of recommendation algorithms: user-side metrics that evaluate the ability of a particular recommendation to satisfy the needs of the user that receives it, and business or system-side metrics that evaluate the overall effectiveness of a set of recommendations issued to a community of users.
 For user-side metrics, implementations simply have to comply with the following `RecommendationMetric` interface:
 ~~~
 public interface RecommendationMetric<U, I> {